prwitt/azure-demos/kubernetes/README.md

 **Note:** The Web Replication Controller utilizes a docker image called prenato/myjsapp that is available in my public repository on [Docker Hub](https://hub.docker.com/r/prenato/myjsapp/).

-* And finnaly, the Web Service that will expose external access to the web service:
+* And finally, the Web Service that will expose external access to the web service:

 ``` console
 From the directory where you have the file web-service.yaml: